Chart Color Schemes

 Canterbury - South features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 69.7% of all households, including 32.0% couples with children, 24.4% couples without children, and 11.7% single parent families.
-Non-family households comprise the remaining 30.3%, with lone person households at 25.2% and group households at 5.1%.
-The median household size is 2.5 people, smaller than Greater Sydney's average of 2.9.
+Non-family households comprise the remaining 30.3%, with lone person households at 25.2% and group households comprising 5.1%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households